Skatterbrainz/WelcomeToEarth/chapter3.md

 As it neared the rocky hillside surface a mile off of the nearest road, it pushed up an enormous cloud of dust and debris in all directions.
 Eventually, the fog dissipated.
 The object was motionless, as if it had landed on legs, but it had no legs or visible support of any kind.
 It was levetating completely still.

 A hatch opened beneath, and three creatures floated out slowly in a sequential fashion.
-The crowds began forming along the roadway, some leaning out through their vehicle windows, some standing beside their vehicles.
-Others climbed atop the roofs or truck beds, or just wandered out into the scrub, not caring about bumping into a thorny cactus.
+The crowds began forming along the roadway, some leaning on parked cars, some standing beside their bicycles.
+Others climbed atop the nearest traffic light pole, or just wandered out into the grass, not caring about bumping into tents or cardboard boxes.

 The three visitors floated up to within a few meters of the crowd.

-One of the visitors, a teenage person, raised her, I mean "its" hands, and greeted them.
-One hand opened wide, palms facing the visitors.
-The other holding a vape and a venti Starbucks coffee cup, half-full of a soy latte with steamed almond milk.
-Because, in Seattle, in May, every container with 50 percent of a caffeinated liquid has to be identified as "half-full" as opposed to "half-empty", or it risks being ostrasized by the International Seasonal Affective Disorder Society, or ISADS for short.
+One of the visitors, a teenager person, raised its hands, and greeted them.
+One hand opened wide, palm facing the visitors.
+The other holding a vape and a venti Starbucks coffee cup, half-full of a soy latte with steamed almond milk with chia seeds.
+Because, in Seattle, in May, every container having 50 percent volume occupied with a liquid substance has to be identified as "half-full", as opposed to "half-empty", or it risks being ostrasized by the International Seasonal Affective Disorder Society, or ISADS for short.

 It was at that very exact moment, that the teenager person, and most of the nearby crowd of humans, realized that raising inanimate objects overhead was considered an obscene and vulger threat.
+Much like pointing a gun at someone's pet dog or cat.

 So, the visitors vaporized all of them, and then vaporized the entire planet.